cfreis/obs-scripts/README.md

 # OBS wayland shortcuts workaround

 Currently in Wayland sessions, OBS Studio shortcuts can only be triggered when the window has focus.
-To work around this limitation, I've implemented an kludge solution while we await proper system-level fixes.
+To work around this limitation, I've implemented a kludge solution while we await proper system-level fixes.

 It is based on a Andrew Shark's original concept (https://gitlab.com/AndrewShark/obs-scripts), using a KDE global shortcut to execute a Python application.
 The program monitors keyboard input for the next keypress, forwards it as a hotkey command to OBS Studio through the obs-websocket plugin interface and quit.